 But not all entrepreneurs are as well equipped as Brandon when launching their business.
 The U.S. Office of Energy Efficiency and Renewable Energy found that HVAC business startup costs can amount to as much as $100,000.

 HVAC startup costs are driven by several factors.
-You’ll need specialized tools, including a variety of hand tools, a refrigerant recovery machine, and a welding torch.
+You’ll need specialized HVAC tools, including a variety of hand tools, a refrigerant recovery machine, and a welding torch.
 You’ll also need a vehicle large enough to transport your equipment and supplies to each job.
-You’ll need a business license and liability insurance.
+Finally, there are insurance and licensing requirements: you’ll need a business license and liability insurance.
 And if/when you plan to hire employees or expand your team, you’ll also need workmen’s comp insurance.

 Finally, it’s a good idea to set up financing options for your customers through a bank or financing platform.
 Dan Novak explained, “A lot of people don’t have $10,000 in their pocket that they can drop [on a new air conditioner].
 So then you have to provide financing.”